 Profiles: You can define profiles for your equipment and their connection mode using the Profile Editor.
 Ekos comes pre-installed with the Simulators profile which can be used to start simulator devices for demonstration purposes:

-- Select INDI Mode: You can start Ekos either locally or remotely.
+- Connection Mode: Ekos can be started either locally or remotely.
 Local mode is when Ekos is running in the same machine as INDI server, i.e. all the devices are connected directly to the machine.
-If you run INDI server on a remote machine (for example, on a Rasperry PI), you need to set the INDI server host, port, and device names in Options.
+If you run INDI server on a remote machine (for example, on a Rasperry PI), you need to set the INDI server host and port.

-- Select Devices: If you are running Ekos in Local mode, select the devices you wish to connect to here.
-In remote mode, you can select the devices from the list.
-Additionally, if the driver is only available on the remote machine, you can set all the remote devices names in Options and the names shall be used accordingly.
+- Device Selection: Select your devices from each category.
+If the driver is only available on the remote machine and is not listed in Ekos, you can directly put its executable (e.g. indi_eqmod_telescope).
 Please note that if you have a CCD with a guide head, you can leave the guider dropdown menu blank as Ekos will auto-detect the guide head from the CCD camera.
 Similarly, if your CCD includes embedded filter wheel support, then you do not need to specify the filter wheel device in the filter dropdown menu.

 - Start & Stop INDI: Start and Stop INDI services.
 Once INDI server is established, INDI Control Panel will be displayed.
 Here you can change some driver options such as which port the device is connected to ...etc.

 - Connect & Disconnect Devices: Connect to INDI server.
 Based on the devices connected, Ekos modules (CCD, Focus, Guide...etc) will be established and available to use.

 Ekos options window can be opened either from Ekos Window or via KStars Settings menu --> Configure KStars...
 Most of the Ekos options display helpful tooltips that explain their functionality.